Before you start your pre-introduction report

 Submitting your pre-introduction report - information you need

 There are significant differences in the information that is required for each report type.
-See the page that is relevant to your pre-introduction report for further information.
+Check the page that applies to your pre-introduction report for more information.

 - Highest indicative risk of your introduction is low risk (this is the most common type)